[On board with SOS Méditerranée] Food rations run out on Friday onboard Ocean Viking

 "The weather forecast is the least of our problems," noted Albera, when pressed.

-Four years in a detention centre
+Two years ten months in a detention centre

 On deck, a 27-year old man from Eritrea is in a constant daze.

 The toes on his feet point in odd directions, suggesting they have been broken and never properly set.
-EUobserver understands he had spent four years in a detention centre, making him a shadow of his former self.
+EUobserver understands he had spent two years and ten months in a detention centre, making him a shadow of his former self.

 Those around him try to comfort him, provide him extra blankets and cushions for his head.
 He has lost his mind, they say, given the abuse he had endured.